Skip to content

 frontend

-If you let anyone sign up with any email, a chunk of your "users" will be throwaway inboxes — mailinator.com, 10minutemail.com, and hundreds more.
-They're how people farm free trials, dodge bans, and inflate your numbers with accounts that will never convert. @venelinkochev put it well: blocking these at signup, plus Cloudflare Turnstile for the bots, is a big lift in signup quality for very little work.
+If you let anyone sign up with any email, a chunk of your "users" will be throwaway inboxes: mailinator.com, 10minutemail.com, and hundreds more.
+They're how people farm free trials, dodge bans, and pad your numbers with accounts that never convert. @venelinkochev put it well: block these at signup, add Cloudflare Turnstile for the bots, and signup quality jumps for very little work.

-The trick is almost embarrassingly simple: there's a community-maintained list of disposable domains, and you just check the signup email's domain against it.
+The trick is almost embarrassingly simple.
+There's a community-maintained list of disposable domains, and you check the signup email's domain against it.

 How it works